One of the major contributors to our emissions and their impact on the climate is the burning of fossil fuels to generate electricity.

 We will bring a positive shift towards renewable energy use and therefore zero carbon emissions, globally, by switching electricity sources across both our own and our key value chain partners.
 We have set the following milestones:

-100% renewable electricity across Superdry operations by 2020
+100% renewable electricity across all Superdry global operations by 2020

-We achieved this goal in 2018 and continue to maintain 100% renewable electricity in our own operations.
+We achieved this goal in 2018 and continue to maintain 100% renewable electricity in our own operations (stores and offices).

 100% renewable electricity in all our global distribution partners by 2025